Frontend tooling case study

 Why this matters

-It makes a browser-only drawing tool feel usable.
+It makes browser drawing usable.

 Tool problem